H.J. de Graaf: Career in the Netherlands

 De Graaf left for the Netherlands in 1950, and in 1953 he became a privaat docent at Leiden, teaching Indonesian history.
 His inaugural lecture there about the Babad Tanah Jawi triggered an academic dispute with C. C. Berg.
 In 1955, Berg said that de Graaf relied too naively on Javanese sources material, which led him to accept the historicity of Sutawijaya—founder of Mataram and Sultan Agung's grandfather, also known as Panembahan Senapati, while Berg believed that he was a myth created to enhance Agung's legitimacy, and that Agung was the real founder.
 De Graaf replied in a 1956 paper, in which he disproved—with support from European sources—Berg's thesis that Agung was Mataram's founder.
 However, not all issues were resolved, and the continuing debate soured de Graaf's relation with Berg on both academic and personal level.

 He continued to teach in various Dutch schools up to his retirement in 1967.
-These years were his most productive; he wrote four important volumes on Javanese history between 1500—1700: one on the court of Mataram as visited by Dutch envoys (published 1956), one on the reign of Sultan Agung (1958) and two volumes on the reign of Amangkurat I (1961 and 1962).
+These years were his most productive; he wrote four important volumes on Javanese history between 1500 and 1700: one on the court of Mataram as visited by Dutch envoys (published 1956), one on the reign of Sultan Agung (1958) and two volumes on the reign of Amangkurat I (1961 and 1962).